dao-v/mRNA_Reconstruct_NGS/README.md

 Smaller necessary files are included in this GitHub repository while other files will be downloaded from this notebook.
 Download speeds from the European Bioinformatics Institute vary and could take a while.
 Estimated time to completion: About a week
+The final products of most interest are probably in these folders: Counts, Reconstruct, and Summary.

 #### System Requirements:
 This project requires about 40 GBs of storage (NGS data are large files).